 9. Have Fun With Palazzo Pants

-Wide, flowy palazzo pants that swish as you walk are so haute-hippie!
+Wide, flowy palazzo pants that swish as you walk are so Haute-hippie!
 You can wear them the ‘traditional’ way – with a white tank and jean jacket for an easy summer look – or, you can ‘funk them up’ with something like this split linen asymmetrical tunic I’m showing above.

 One of the things I like about this loose-over-loose look is that it is comfy and forgiving when hiding your tummy is important to you.
 And let’s face it, when you’re over 40, it’s important to a lot of us!
 LOL!

-I do recommend that you give your outfit some structure to keep it from veering into sloppy territory and you can do that easily with shoes and a bag that has a little structure.
+I do recommend that you give your outfit some structure to keep it from veering into sloppy territory, and you can do that easily with shoes and a bag that has a little structure.
 A circle bag is perfect.
 In a natural straw weave, it’s the it bag for spring and looks right at home with this relaxed outfit.

 10. Express Yourself with Artsy Accessories

-Crocheted or handcrafted items or accessories with an ethnic vibe are right on too!
+Crocheted, tie dyed and handcrafted items or accessories with an ethnic vibe are right on too!
 A floppy felt hat is the ultimate accessory when it comes to boho-inspired dressing.

 Did you like this Post?